 1) Excluding Goodwill impairment and Amortisation and impairment of brands and customer contracts.
-2) Excluding Other income and expenses, net, Goodwill impairment and Amortisation and impairment of brands and customer contracts.
+2) Excluding Other income and expenses, net, Royalty, Goodwill impairment and Amortisation and impairment of brands and customer contracts.
 3) Excluding tax effect of Goodwill impairment and Amortisation and impairment of brands and customer contracts.
 4) Income tax effect of Goodwill impairment and Amortisation and impairment of brands and customer contracts.
-5) Calculated as Profit before goodwill impairment/amortisation and impairment of brands and customer contracts divided by the average number of shares (diluted).